W4ngatang/qags/README.md

-# qags
-Question Answering and Generation for Summarization
+# qags: Question Answering and Generation for Summarization

-This is the code for the paper [Asking and Answering Questions to Evaluate the Factual Consistency of Summaries](https://arxiv.org/abs/2004.04228), which appeared at ACL 2020.
+This repo contains the code for the paper [Asking and Answering Questions to Evaluate the Factual Consistency of Summaries](https://arxiv.org/abs/2004.04228), which appeared at ACL 2020.

 ## Usage